How to Develop an eCommerce Website

 - Shared hosting.

-The name speaks for itself — your platform as well as many others will be stored at the same server.
+The name speaks for itself — your platform will be stored on the same server as many other ones.

 And it can decrease the loading speed of the platform since everybody uses the server simultaneously.

 By the way, if you use website builders like Shopify, the web host will be provided by them.

 This option costs a bit more but offers better hosting conditions.

 You still share a server with others but the main difference is that you have your own space within this one server.

 It’s like having a personal drawer in a shared dresser.

 And the best thing here is that negative situations in other spaces can’t influence yours.